apache/qpid-proton/proton-c/bindings/python/docs/overview.rst

 A summary of the most commonly used classes and members
 =======================================================

 A brief summary of some of the key classes follows.
-A more complete reference is available in :doc:`reference`.

 The :py:class:`~proton.reactor.Container` class is a convenient entry point into the API, allowing connections and links to be